mayasharma2110/Name-the-element/README.md

 * The home page will contain a start button for the user to start the quiz using the options they selected above.

-* The quiz page will display clear feedback to the user after each question in terms of text and colour.
+* The quiz page will display clear feedback to the user after each question.

-* The quiz page will display a users score/progress in terms of a progress bar with diffierent colours to represent correct/incorrect answers.
+* The quiz page will display a users score/progress in terms of a progress bar with different colours to represent correct/incorrect answers.

 * The quiz page will clearly display what question the user is on, how many they have answered and how many are left to complete.